isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Satin Pothos.md

 <section>
   <h4>Sun and soil needs:</h4>
   <p>This plant thrives in areas with <a href="/page-index/horticulture-techniques/gauging-light/">at least 4 hours of indirect sunlight</a> and requires moderate watering.
-Plants do best in <a href="/page-index/horticulture-techniques/gauging-light/">loamy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.</p>
 	<br>
 </section>